Otto Antoine: The Painter of Berlin

-Otto Antoine’s father Georg Antoine, a watchmaker, and his wife, Marie née Roesgen.
+He was born in Koblenz to Georg Antoine, a watchmaker, and his wife, Marie née Roesgen.
 While still very young, he displayed an aptitude for art, and was apprenticed to a local painter after completing his secondary education.
 Economic circumstances prevented him from pursuing that goal so, at the age of eighteen, he entered the civil service and became a clerk at the post office in the Lützel district of Koblenz.
 He continued to practice drawing and painting after work, and was often assigned to do calligraphy, due to his elegant handwriting.

 When the Secretary of the Post Office, Heinrich von Stephan, became aware of his talent, arrangements were made for him to study in Berlin.
 He went there in 1891, enrolled at the Prussian Academy of Art, and studied landscape painting.
 His most influential instructor was Franz Skarbina.
 While studying, he worked at the Oberpostdirektion, where he painted façades and small murals, depicting post offices.